This is something very special. Exclusively here at Wednesday’s Heroes, Legendary artist Gene Colan is fielding questions from fellow artists.

 Luke McDonnell – Do you have extensive reference files or does it [your art] mostly come from your head?

 Extensive files!
 I began accumulating clippings from magazines as soon as I came home from WWII and began looking for work at DC.
 It was Stan Lee/Marvel, though, that gave me my first job.
 Anyway, when I couldn’t find a picture in a magazine that I wanted, I’d take my own photos.
 I knew it was going to be essential for me to have reference if I wanted my art to be believed…look real.
-I stored them all in a show box.
-By the 1960′s my shoe box turned into 3 four drawer office files!
-Adrienne always likes to say “no doctor or dentist office is safe in Gene’s hands”…..meaning I’m a huge magazine picture thief! [laughs]
+I stored them all in a shoe box.
+By the 1960s my shoe box turned into three four-drawer office files!
+Adrienne always likes to say, “No doctor’s or dentist’s office is safe in Gene’s hands”…meaning I’m a huge magazine picture thief! [laughs]

-In the 1970′s I’d have Adrienne stay awake with me while I would freeze-frame moments from every Christopher Lee/Peter Cushing vampire movie!
+In the 1970s I’d have Adrienne stay awake with me while I would freeze-frame moments from every Christopher Lee/Peter Cushing vampire movie!
 Usually around midnight to 2 a.m.!
-I have boxes full of men and women with mouths outstretched and fangs glaring. [laughs].
-To date, I’ve enlisted every member of my family for some sort of pose or another, a sheriff in Bennington, Vermont, a Sgt. at the police precinct on Columbus Ave. in Manhattan…
+I have boxes full of men and women with mouths outstretched and fangs glaring. [laughs] To date, I’ve enlisted every member of my family for some sort of pose or another, a sheriff in Bennington, Vermont, a sergeant at the police precinct on Columbus Ave. in Manhattan…

 There’s very little I look at today without thinking ‘I could use that (for reference)’